fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

   <li><b>RTO</b> - Recovery Time Objective: how fast to recover; how long the business support (when recover after disaster)</li>
   <li><a href="https://aws.amazon.com/blogs/publicsector/rapidly-recover-mission-critical-systems-in-a-disaster/"><b>Strategies</b></a>
     <ul>
-      <li>Backup and Restore: Restore from a snapshot (Chepest but slowest)</li>
+      <li>Backup and Restore: Restore from a snapshot (Chepest but slowest).
+RPO/RTO: hours.
+Ative/Passive.</li>
       <li>Pilot Light -  replicate part of your IT structure for a limited set of core services.
-At the moment to recovery, you can rapidly provision a full-scale production environment around the critical core (faster than backup and restore but some downtime)</li>
+At the moment to recovery, you can rapidly provision a full-scale production environment around the critical core (faster than backup and restore but some downtime).
+RPO/RTO: 10s.
+Ative/Passive.</li>
       <li>Warm Standby - provision the services necessary to keep the applications up.
 It is a scaled-down version of a fully functional environment is always running in the cloud.
-The application can handle traffic (at reduced capacity levels) immediately so this will reduce the RTO (quicker recovery time than Pilot Light but more expensive)</li>
+The application can handle traffic (at reduced capacity levels) immediately so this will reduce the RTO (quicker recovery time than Pilot Light but more expensive).
+RPO/RTO: minutes.
+Ative/Passive.</li>
-      <li>Multi Site / Hot Site Approach: low RTO (expensive); full production scale is running AWS and on-premise</li>
+      <li>Multi Site / Hot Site Approach: low RTO (expensive); full production scale is running AWS and on-premise.
+RPO/RTO: real time.
+Ative/Active.</li>
       <li>All AWS Multi Region - the best approach for Data replication is use Aurora Global</li>
       <li>Active/Active Failover: is necessary to have a complete duplicated services (the most expensive but no downtime but lowest RTO and RPO)</li>
     </ul>